dharmab/wartools.net/src/articles/court.md

 _Draft version for TC 1.0.1_

 The Court of the Seven Headed Serpent ("Court") is the weirdest faction in Trench Crusade.
 Other factions are playing XCOM, while you are playing a puzzle game.
-You will often deprioritize scenario objectives in favor of keeping your Elites on the board and taking enemie models Out of Action.
+You will often deprioritize scenario objectives in favor of keeping your Elites on the board and taking enemy models Out of Action.

 This is a beginner's guide to your first game as Court.
 It assumes you've read the rulebook and _Warbands of Trench Crusade_, and understand the game's rules.
 It is not a full campaign guide or comprehensive strategy guide, just a quick primer with a few common builds and strategies.